 Here are links to some articles and a short video that feature Cedar Gate Farm:

 Our Door County “Home Grown”, Door County Visitor’s Bureau/Peninsula Filmworks September 2016

 Door County Living, “Return To The Pastoral” Carol Thompson Late Summer, 2014

 Milwaukee Journal Sentinel, Two couples, two approaches, one sustainable lifestyle Terri Milligan September 24, 2013

 Door County Pulse, Beet Salad Re-defined Melissa Ripp December 22, 2009

 I often say that farming is my second full time job.
 I am an artist by profession, and chose to live and work in Door County, Wisconsin because of its beauty and supportive community of artists.
-I moved here in 1993 and bought this property two years later.
-It was perfect, having a small barn for my studio and land for a garden.
+I moved here in 1993 and bought this ten acre property two years later.
+It was perfect, having a barn for my studio and land for a garden.
 Over the years the garden became a farm.
 When I was young, I spent a lot of time visiting my grandparent’s dairy farm and I believe that experience is where my love of growing things and caring for animals came from.